 An LLC must convene a shareholders' meeting at least once a year within 180 days of the end of the financial year.
-Convening a shareholders' meeting is required for the distribution of dividends and approval of the financial statements (resolutions of such meeting must be adopted by simple majority of the votes cast), any other decision can be taken by way of a written resolution.
-In our experience, in practice, the MOCIIP expects that any resolution which is required to be filed with it in relation to any key decision (i.e. to effect any changes to the CR of the LLC) is unanimously agreed by all shareholders.
+Convening a shareholders' meeting is required for the distribution of dividends and approval of the financial statements (resolutions of such meeting must be adopted by simple majority of the votes cast), any other decision can be taken by way of a written resolution which must be signed by all the shareholders of the LLC.
+In our experience, in practice, the MOCIIP expects that any resolution which is required to be filed with it in relation to any key decision (i.e. to effect any changes to the commercial registration certificate of the LLC) is unanimously agreed by all shareholders.

-Decisions of an SPC are passed by way of written resolutions signed by the single shareholder.
+Decisions of a SPC are passed by way of written resolutions signed by the single shareholder.